oopanuga/oopanuga.github.io/_posts/2014-12-3-NDC-London-2014-Second-Day.md

 - Custom type: by using the tag Content-type.

--JSON-LD: Mecanism to expose hypermedia through JSON.
+- JSON-LD: Mecanism to expose hypermedia through JSON.

 Hypermedia is great because we push the state from the server to the client, the api is easier and with let´s bugs, the server doesn´t have to maintain state for every client.